tlavigne/F6-boosted-pattern-library/readme0.md

 # F6-boosted-pattern-library
 A new and improved pattern library to use in Foundation 6+ based projects.

-## Style Guide Editing
+## Pattern Library Editing
-The boosted style guide has been edited to include the following:
+The Boosted Pattern Library has been edited to include the following:

 - Client Intro banner with name and version
 - Improved Sticky Menu